Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The city realizes residents and city water customers living outside of the city limits may have questions regarding this new water conservation effort.
-Below is some information to provide clarity about the WCO by addressing rumors circulating within the community.
+The city realizes residents and city water customers living outside of the city limits may have questions regarding this water conservation effort.
+Below is some information to provide clarity about the WCO by addressing some common questions.

 1) The WCO will impact my water usage all summer long.
 It won’t.
 June, July and half of August are not subject to the WCO.
-Phase 1 of the WCO doesn’t begin until August 15th and runs through October 15th.
+Phase 1 of the WCO doesn’t begin until August 15th.

 2) During WCO Phase 1, I won’t be able to water my yard.
 You absolutely can water.
 Phase 1 allows for daily watering and simply asks you to water between the hours of 6PM and 10AM when evaporation is less likely to occur.
 Water used during this time period is more beneficial for your landscaping and will also save you money in the long run.
 Think of it as more bang for you water use buck.

 3) The WCO will cause my landscaping to die from lack of watering.
 No, it won’t.
 WCO Phase 1 allows for daily watering between 6PM and 10AM, which provides adequate watering opportunity for your yard to stay green and lush.
 Also, if you already have or install a drip irrigation system as a sole source of watering, you are exempt from the WCO.